Get Form I-765 Approved for Work Permit: EAD Guide

-In order to work in the United States, you must obtain the employment authorization document.
-In order to apply for an EAD, you must first submit Form I-765, which is the application for you to receive your authorization to work in the U.S. Most family members and some green card holders will have to submit I-765 while if you are immigrating through an employment-based visa, you will not be required to submit this form.
-On this page, you will learn all about Form I-765, the requirements, instructions, filing fees, filing locations, processing times, how to check the status of your form and a lot more.
+To work in the United States, you must obtain an employment authorization document.
+To apply for an EAD, you must first submit Form I-765, which is the application for authorization to work in the U.S. Most family members and some green card holders must submit Form I-765.
+If immigrating through an employment-based visa, you will not be required to submit this form.
+On this page, you will learn all about Form I-765, the requirements, instructions, filing fees, filing locations, processing times, and how to check the status of your Form.

 Form I-765 is a document used to request an Employment Authorization Document (EAD), which allows an individual to work legally in the U.S. The form is issued by the USCIS.
 The EAD, also known as a work permit, is necessary for individuals who are not U.S. citizens or permanent residents to work in the country.
 The form requires personal information, employment history, and other supporting documents to be submitted to the USCIS.
 Once approved, the EAD card (I-766) is issued and allows the individual to work legally for a specified period of time.